|

 Basic procedures (Windows GUI interface WinPT)

-go further down on this page.
+For the command line interface, go further down on this page.

 For Windows-addicts not working on the command line, I recommend using the